 f/4 150mm Schneider Tele-Xenar 150 mm PQS

 A few months ago, I have learned that there is also a Schneider offer for the 150mm focal length.
 As I wanted to compare it with the Zeiss Sonnar I bought a fine copy from Eric Hiss of Rolleiflex USA recently.
-I have not used it yet but Eric wrote vividly about it: “The odd thing is that the Schneider is every bit as sharp as the Zeiss, sharper even when you measure with Imatest.
+I have not used it yet but Eric wrote vividly about it: “The 150mm Tele-Xenar is truly one of the jewels of the lens lineup for the Rolleiflex cameras.
+The odd thing is that the Schneider is every bit as sharp as the Zeiss, sharper even when you measure with Imatest.
 This is the pronunciation that I speak of – the Zeiss places the emphasis or accent on the fine detail and sort of says it louder.
-The Schneider is neutral – say each frequency the same.”
+The Schneider is neutral – say each frequency the same.
+It also has a beautiful bokeh and is less prone to flare than the Zeiss as well.”
 I am eager to test it myself soon.

 f/5.6 250mm Zeiss Sonnar PQS

 A 161mm lens in 35mm terms which makes it useful for portraits and landscapes as well.
 Its relatively compact size makes it easy to handle.
 Another benefit is that the standard Bay VI filter can be used.
 As I have bought it recently I have not used it yet.

 The 2 x extender is very useful as it doubles the focal length of a lens without affecting the minimum focus distance.
 Initial apertures are reduced by two f/stops.
 So, the f/5.6 250mm Zeiss Sonnar becomes a f/11 500mm lens.
 Due to the electronic communication between lens and body the no manual adjustment to the metering system is required.